DEFRA/flood-xws-development/README.md

 Note: the `--volumes` option can be omitted to preserve the data between `down` commands

+# Running tests for a service

+`docker compose run [--volumes ...] {service-name} npm test`

+e.g. `docker compose run --volumes ./contact-web-reports:/usr/src/app/reports contact-web npm test`

+Note: the volume mount is optional, needs to be created before running the command and makes the report available after the test run

 # Running with node debugging enabled

 This is an example for how to run with debugging enabled for a number of services.
 The 2nd docker-compose file overrides the values in the first (and so on for subsequent docker-compose files).
 The debug compose file starts node using the `--inspect-brk` flag, exposes the debugging port, bind mounts the source code directory and runs the app using `nodemon` to allow code to be edited outside the container and reloaded on any change.
 This is to allow for a low friction development experience.